jloysch/span/README.md

 SPAN is a cool little encryption algorithm that takes a bit of a different approach to encrypting data.

 You can enter a plaintext phrase such as hello and receive a cipher.
-Working exapmle:
+Working example:

 > 'hello'